Meant to Solve

 What You’ll Find Here

-In Meant to Solve, you’ll find reflections on tech consulting, leadership, alongside writing on mental well-being, motherhood, immigration, and sustainable ways of working.
+In Meant to Solve, you’ll find reflections on tech consulting and leadership, as well as writing on mental health, motherhood, immigration, and sustainable ways of working.

-You’ll find practical ways to think about systems, decisions, and care, plus honest stories about life’s complexity.
+You’ll find practical ways to think about systems, plus honest stories about life’s complexity.

 I don’t promise perfect answers.

-I do promise lived experience, thoughtful perspectives, and valuable ideas.
+I do promise lived experience, thoughtful solutions, and valuable ideas.

 If you see yourself here, you’re in the right place.